 The Stackable and Kadence Blocks plugins both made building my page a bit quicker and allowed me to make the site look more interesting without using code, but it was pretty straightforward to build the page using just standard WordPress blocks.

 Since then, the blocks plugin I have used most often has been Kadence Blocks.

-Now that GenerateBlocks has been released by Tom Usborne, the developer of my favourite theme, GeneratePress, I wanted to have another go at building the same layout with this new plugin for the WordPress block editor.
+Now that GenerateBlocks has been released by Tom Usborne, the developer of my favourite theme, GeneratePress, I wanted to try building the same layout with this new plugin for the WordPress block editor.
 Note that GenerateBlocks can be used with any theme, not just with GeneratePress, although there are some features that are designed to work hand in hand with the GeneratePress theme.

 GenerateBlocks is described as “A small collection of lightweight WordPress blocks that can accomplish nearly anything.”
 It is not supposed to include a block for every possible purpose, but can be combined with core WordPress blocks and ones from other plugins.